 Section 2.
-The Planning Commission conducted a duly noticed public hearing to consider the application on November 19, 2019, at which time testimony and evidence, both oral and written, was presented to and considered by the Planning Commission.
+The Planning Commission conducted duly noticed public hearings to consider the subject application on November 19, 2019 and January 21, 2020 at which time testimony and evidence, both written and oral, was presented to and considered by the Planning Commission.
 Concerns were raised due to the hotel's close proximity to adjacent residential uses, incompatibility of uses and the potential for alcohol related noise and nuisances.

 Section 3.
-Following the November 19, 2019 public hearing, the Planning Commission directed staff to bring back revised resolutions for indoor beer and wine sale, service, and consumption, Friday and Saturday 6:00 a.m. to 11:00 p.m., Sunday through Thursday, 6:00 a.m. to 10:00 p.m. at an existing hotel on consent calendar and denying the request for outdoor beer and wine.
+Following the November 19, 2019 public hearing, the Planning Commission directed staff to bring back revised resolutions approving the CUP and Parking Plan Amendments for indoor beer and wine sale, service, and consumption, Friday and Saturday 6:00 a.m. to 11:00 p.m., Sunday through Thursday, 6:00 a.m. to 10:00 p.m. at an existing hotel on consent calendar.
+The requests for outdoor beer and wine were rejected for the reasons noted above.
 The motion carried with a 4 to 0 vote noting the recusal of Commissioner Saemann.